infrasonar/docs/docs/documentation/collectors/agents/docker.md

     When using a bridge network it is highly recommended to set the container host name using the `--hostname` / `-h` flag as this is the name used by the agent to present itself.

-Upon first run the Docker agents registers itself as an asset in InfraSonar, to ensure reconnection to the same asset an asset-id is stored in `/data/.asset.json` hence the resaon we mount the the `/data` folder.
+Upon first run the Docker agents registers itself as an asset in InfraSonar, to ensure reconnection to the same asset an asset-id is stored in `/data/.asset.json` hence the reason we mount the the `/data` folder.

 ### Docker command